An award-winning Indian restaurant raval newcastle has come to the aid of a regular customer after discovering he has incurable cancer.

 Newcastle United Foundation is also backing the event along with Movember – the first time the charity has supported a fundraising drive outside its regular campaign month.

-Jim said: “I’m not one to wallow in self-pity.
+“I’m not one to wallow in self-pity.
 I just want to get on with spreading the word about prostate cancer, which is the most common cancer in men.

 “And I’m very grateful to Raval family for getting behind me and helping me to do that.“